+Assess the risks and put in place controls for the accidental introduction of Alien Species through the Entity's activities and operations.
+Entity may consider the following potential vectors and pathways:

+- Transport: ships can carry aquatic organisms in their ballast water; trucks can carry weeds through sediment on tyres (Further information: International Maritime Organization (IMO) Ballast Water Management). - Wood products: insects can get into wood, shipping palettes, crates and packing material that are shipped around the world. - Ornamental plants: some ornamental plants in gardens can escape into the wild and become invasive.

+Where Alien Species are present in an area under the Control of an Entity and could have significant impacts on Biodiversity and/or Ecosystem Services, identify and implement measures to prevent spreading of the species.
+In some situations, an eradication program may be more appropriate, and could consider a coordinated approach that engages other adjacent landowners to ensure that spread of Alien Species does not occur from non-managed lands onto managed land.

+If considering the deliberate introduction of Alien Species within an area under the Entity's Control, an environmental Impact Assessment should demonstrate that such species do not have negative impacts on local ecosystems and Biodiversity.
+The deliberate introduction of an Alien Species should only be considered if no viable local species are available.

-- Alien species can be evaluated using the Global Invasive Species Database (GISD), as well as local and national databases where available.
+Alien Species can be evaluated using the Global Invasive Species Database (GISD), as well as local and national databases where available.
 The GISD focuses on invasive Alien Species that threaten native Biodiversity and natural ecosystems and covers all taxonomic groups from micro-organisms to animals and plants in all ecosystems.
-The consultation of local and national databases is preferable (wherever available), as they are likely to be more accurate and up-to-date, and invariably provide locally developed mitigation actions and plans for specific species of concern. - Assess the risks and put in place controls for the accidental introduction of Alien Species through the company's activities and operations.
-Consider the following potential vectors and pathways: - Transport: ships can carry aquatic organisms in their ballast water; trucks can carry weeds through sediment on tyres (Further information: International Maritime Organization (IMO) Ballast Water Management). - Wood products: insects can get into wood, shipping palettes, crates and packing material that are shipped around the world. - Ornamental plants: some ornamental plants in gardens can escape into the wild and become invasive. - Where Alien Species are present in an area under the Control of an Entity and could have significant impacts on Biodiversity and/or Ecosystem Services, identify and implement measures to prevent spreading of the species.
-In some situations, an eradication program may be more appropriate, and could consider a coordinated approach that engages other adjacent landowners to ensure that spread of Alien Species does not occur from non-managed lands onto managed land. - If considering the deliberate introduction of Alien Species within an area under the Entity's Control, an environmental Impact Assessment should demonstrate that such species do not have negative impacts on local ecosystems and Biodiversity.
-The deliberate introduction of an Alien Species should only be considered if no viable local species are available.
+The consultation of local and national databases is preferable (wherever available), as they are likely to be more accurate and up-to-date, and provide locally developed mitigation actions and plans for specific species of concern.